 The Central Ward is a hive of activity for community groups and social service providers.
 It is home to many groups and organisations that deliver services to the wider Christchurch region and a stock take needs to be done to produce an accurate picture of these.
 For the purposes of this profile, Community Development / Support Organisations are those delivering services within the Central Ward and within their local central city communities.
-The current active organisations sit within the eastern suburbs of the ward.
+The current active organisations sit within the eastern suburbs of the Ward.
 Resident Associations play a key role in supporting communities throughout the Central Ward and are active in most neighborhoods.

 Hagley Park is home to a number of sports groups and organisations with many of the regional sports clubs calling it home.
+The newly developed Lancaster Park was officially opened in June 2022.
+Work began in April 2021 to turn Lancaster Park into a green recreational space and community sports fields, which can be used for sports such as rugby and football in the winter and cricket in the summer.
+The Memorial Gates (which commemorates the athletes of the Province in the Great War 1914- 1918) are being refurbished and a path around the park perimeter will be completed as part of the Memorial Gates restoration.
 There are also a number of recreation and leisure activities on offer across the Central Ward that cater to locals, tourist and residents from across the wider city.